Tours and Day Trips from Brasov

 5 – Seven Ladders Canyon and the Piatra Mare

 A short and scenic hike up on the Carpathians.
 The Seven Ladders Canyon got its moniker from the seven ladders built to scale the multiple waterfalls in the canyon.
 The hike is brisk and relatively moderate.
 The views of the Carpathians at the top of the mountain range is worth all the effort.

-A Neo-Renaissance palace in Sinaia that is surrounded by the Carpathian Mountains.
+Peles is a Neo-Renaissance palace in Sinaia that is surrounded by the Carpathian Mountains.
 Peles is an extravagant castle that demands attention.
-The magnificent scenery of the countryside and mountains compete with the castle’s lavish interiors and beautiful architecture.
+The magnificent scenery of the countryside and mountains complete with the castle’s lavish interiors and beautiful architecture.
 A few bucks get you in and a few more if you intend to take photos inside.

 10 – Tampa Mountain

 Tampa mountain can be a great place to take a break from the city life below.
-Tampa is the mountain that towers above Brasov.
+It is the mountain that towers above Brasov.
 You can easily reach the peak with a cable car ride or enjoy the brisk hike up.
-The views up top are spectacular and you can spend an entire day hiking and exploring the area.
+The views up top are spectacular, and you can spend an entire day hiking and explore the area.